How to Release a Ball Joint

 Let's Get Started

-A cotter pin is used to keep the connection between the ball joint and control arm in tact in case the nut comes loose.
+1. There are tow kinds of nuts used to attach the ball joint, a castle or a resistance (lock) nut.
+The castle nut uses a cotter pin in case the nut comes loose, while the lock nut uses resistance and must be "wrenched" off even after the nut is broken loose.
 The nut in the image below is called a castle nut which has 6 places in which the cotter pin can hold the nut from moving.
-Use a pair of side cutters (dikes) to remove the cotter pin from the castle nut which will enable the nuts removal.
+Use a pair of side cutters to remove the cotter pin from the castle nut which will enable the nuts removal.

 remove cotter pin